ARM-software/CMSIS-DSP/Documentation/README.md

 CMSIS-DSP Documentation in HTML format is published online at [https://arm-software.github.io/CMSIS-DSP](https://arm-software.github.io/CMSIS-DSP).

-The version drop-down menu there allows to switch between the documentation provided with offical releases and the latest draft documentation for the main branch.
+The version drop-down menu there allows to switch between the documentation provided with official releases and the latest draft documentation for the main branch.

 The documentation source is maintained in `Documentation/Doxygen/` folder as a mixture of markdown and doxygen formats.
 Component source files, templates and examples may also contribute information that gets integrated into the final documentation.